omarr321/TownsEngine/docs/exampleStorys/MAIN.md

 # Example Stories

-We have provided a few exmple stories with the code and graph for you to really understand what is going on.
+We have provided a few example stories with the code and graph for you to really understand what is going on.

 **[Example Story #1](/exampleStorys/EX1.md):** This is a short one that demonstations normal use with a few diffrent branches.